-A buttery sponge cake, drizzled with a lemon icing.
+A buttery sponge cake made in a Bundt cake tin and drizzled with a lemon icing.
 This recipe doesn't call for any leavening agent, so make sure you beat the mixture very well.

 This is a nice cake but could probably stand to have less sugar if I make it again in the future.
 It's a little more dense than I thought it was going to be but certainly still tasty.
 I added 2 tsps culinary lavender to the batter just to add a little more unusual flavour. - 28 Jun 2015